XHMM/react-native-cloud-store/website/docs/introduction.md

 :::info

-This package current **only work for IOS** and you should **have an apple developer account**.
+This package current **only works for IOS** and you also need **an apple developer account**.

 :::

-This package aims to provide a wrapper for cloud-related operation.
+This package aims to provide a wrapper for cloud-related operation:
-- For IOS : icloud drive
+- For IOS: ICloudDrive
-- For Android : google drive
+- For Android: planning ...
-- For Both: third-part cloud providers, such as one-drive
+- For Both: planning ...

-**Currently, this package only works for IOS icloud drive.**